I use paper wheels a little differently than

 You are ready to sharpen.

 Option 2 - new gritted wheels are available for $34.00 plus $9.95 shipping.
 You should keep a spare on hand.
-Click here.
+Click here for spare parts.

 Razor Sharp Edgemaking System Re-gritting instructions: